padawin/Conqueror/README.md

 The game ends when no player can play anymore or if one player is remaining in the game.

+## Dependencies

+The game has no special dependencies.

 ## Usage

 To compile the game, run: